codewerft/lurker/README.md

 ## Usage

-This is a simple example how to lurker to build and run a go web service:
+This is a simple example how to use lurker to build and run a go web service whenever something changes in the ``./src`` directory:

 ```
-./lurker.sh -d . -t -c "go run"
+./lurker.sh -d ./src -t -c "go run"
 ```

 The above example uses the ``-t`` flag because ``go run`` builds and starts a non-returning web service.
 The ``-t`` flag instructs lurker to termiante the previous instance of ``go run`` before executing a new one.